CluedIn-io/CluedIn.Documentation/_docs/10-Integration/Help with building robust integrations.md

+---
+category: Integration
-Help with building robust integrations
+title: Help with building robust integrations
+---

 With the CluedIn team building just over 220 integrations to date, we have learnt quite a lot of tips and tricks in guiding developers to build good and robust integrations.